A special program for incoming freshmen and current undergraduates

-TAP students have the option of pursuing a major in Pharmacology and Drug Development, new in the 2017-18 academic year, or a minor, new in the 2016-17 academic year, in Science and Management of Biomedical Therapeutics.
+TAP students have the option of pursuing a major in Pharmacology and Drug Development or a minor in Science and Management of Biomedical Therapeutics.
 Together these two exciting programs set the stage for advanced translational and clinical training to help better prepare undergraduates focused on pre-pharmacy, pre-medicine and other health-related professions.

 TAP students are strongly encouraged to pursue this major or minor as part of their undergraduate training to best prepare them for pharmacy school.
-TAP students electing not to complete the major or minor will be expected to take at least 16 units of pre-pharmacy related courses (e.g., RXRS 402 Human Pharmacology, RXRS 403 Neuropharmacology, RXRS 404 Neuroimunology, etc) as part of their overall undergraduate experience.
+TAP students electing not to complete the major or minor will be expected to take at least 16 units of pre-pharmacy related RXRS courses, including in pharmacology (RXRS-402), neuropharmacology (RXRS-403) and immunology (RXRS-408) as part of their overall undergraduate experience.

 The co-faculty advisors for the TAP program are Dr. Daryl Davies and Dr. Eunjoo Pacifici.
 In addition to being the faculty advisors, they also are deeply involved in the new teaching the new major and minor.